-Our PhD research programmes will allow you to explore your own interests in the area of graphic design and typography, supported by the expertise of our staff.
+Our PhD research programmes will allow you to join one of our research projects or explore your own interests in Graphic Design and Typography, supported by the expertise of our staff.

 Informed by your particular discipline, you’ll frame your research within the context of current critical debates, examining modern production and dissemination methods used both nationally and internationally.
 Your research can be practice-led and conducted primarily through design projects.

 You’ll be allocated two supervisors, with additional staff members available if necessary.
 Our supervisors are experienced in most areas of graphic design and typography, with a focus on type design and type history.

 At Cambridge School of Art, you’ll be part of a vibrant and growing community of researchers working in many different fields.
 We provide various research forums that accentuate the interdisciplinary nature of our research, including the Typographic Research Group, and have strong links with many professional organisations, including Atypi, Typographic Research Initiative, Typecon (USA) and various critical and professional journals.
 You’ll have the chance to participate in publications, exhibitions and conferences, gaining valuable research experience and contributing to Cambridge School of Art’s critical culture.

 All your subject-specific studies will be enhanced and supported by our University-wide training sessions, where you’ll gain important research expertise in areas like ethics, presentations, intellectual property and digital scholarship.

 PhD via progression from MPhil, including that period: full-time 2.5-5 years, part-time 3.5-6 years.